George Hardy (trade unionist): 1943 to 1971

 Hardy served with the United States Army in the European Theater of Operations from 1943 to 1946.

 After his discharge from the Army in 1946, Hardy returned to Los Angeles and was elected president of BSEIU Local 399.
 Two years later, after the death of his father opened a position on the BSEIU international executive board, Hardy was elected an international vice president of the union.
 In 1950, he also established the SEIU Western Conference, the first interstate conference of councils and locals within the international union.
 The same year he undertook major organizing campaigns again among public employees and expanded the union's membership drive to include health care workers.
 He also began affiliating many small, independent unions to help bolster his membership numbers.
 To support the organizing effort, Hardy established a large research department at the California State Council and within his home local to conduct investigations into employer businesses.
 Hardy also pushed BSEIU locals under his control to hire researchers as business agents and local union officers.
 Hardy also built large member education and training divisions in many locals.

 The member education divisions not only educated members about how unions work, but also served to boost Hardy's political efforts.
-George Hardy despised Republicans and labor leaders who supported them.
+George Hardy despised Republicans and labour leaders who supported them.
 From the late 1950s and through the 1960s, Hardy and the BSEIU locals in California became much more active politically.
 All of his support went toward liberal Democrats.
-During these years he set up a committee of labor union leaders to support Democrats and wean labor leaders away from the Republican Party.
+During these years he set up a committee of labour union leaders to support Democrats and wean labour leaders away from the Republican Party.